WiktoriaBilska/WiktoriaBilska/README.md

 ### Hello!
 I'm glad to see you 👋

 My name is Wiktoria.
-I'm a third-year student at AGH University of Science and Technology in Krakow.
+I'm a third-year Geoinformatic student at AGH University of Science and Technology in Krakow.

+I am young Front-End Developer.
+I feel good with technologies like HTML, CSS, SASS, JavaScript ES6 and React.js.

+📫 How to reach me:

+:incoming_envelope: wiktoriab1199@gmail.com

+:briefcase: www.linkedin.com/in/wiktoria-bilska

 <!--